 Agricultural economist Robert A. Young (1931-2013) was a professor at Colorado State University (CSU) who offered insightful analysis related to water management and policy.
 He published extensively about economics as related especially to water issues in Colorado, the western United States, and the world.
 The collection consists mainly of his research, publications, and presentations.

 The Records of the Office of International Programs was established to administer and oversee projects of an international nature.
 The collection consists of correspondence, memoranda, reports, proposals, conference proceedings, and office records related to meetings, finance, individual profiles, international travel, foreign countries and projects.
-Material types include manuscripts, articles, reports, brochures, journals, maps, newspaper clippings, and photographs.
+Material types include manuscripts, articles, reports, brochures, journals, maps, newspaper clippings, a scrapbook, and photographs.